What Happens If I Accidentally Commit A Crime?

-So, you accidentally commit a crime, whatever it may be.
+So, you accidentally commit a crime.
 Fortunately, no one was hurt in the process, and there were no damages to any property.
 So what happens next when a crime is accidentally committed?

-However, there are cases where an accidental crime is still considered a crime, and you can still be punished for the act.
+There are cases where you can still be punished for an accidental crime.
 A very popular case is when bartenders accidentally serve alcohol to underage people.
 Even if they checked ID’s every other time but this one, and they end up serving a minor, this is a crime.
-In fact, it is possible to go to jail for such a crime.
+In fact, it’s possible to go to jail for such a crime.

-If you have been charged for a crime you did not mean to commit, check with an experienced attorney to see if the police have wrongfully committed you.
-At John Tumelty Law, Mr. Tumelty will do everything in his power to assist you in your case.
-Contact his offices today to schedule a consultation.
+If you have been charged for a crime you did not mean to commit, check with an attorney to see if the police wrongfully charged you.